National University of Ukraine on Physical Education and Sport

-National University of Ukraine on Physical Education and Sport is a Ukrainian university in Kyiv.
+The National University of Ukraine on Physical Education and Sport is a Ukrainian university in Kyiv.

 History

 The university opened in 1930 as the National Institute of Physical Education of Ukraine in Kharkiv.
 In 1944 the institute was transferred to Kyiv and changed its name to Kyiv State Institute of Physical Education.

 After the independence of Ukraine, in 1995 the university was reorganized in Kyiv National University of Physical Education, which in 1998 acquired the status of national and adopted the name of the National University of Physical Education and Sport of Ukraine.

 Structure

 Four faculties function in the structure of the university and one branch in Ivano-Frankivsk.